 But again,. taking a cue from Brian, I went to my Bloglines account which I had not used much, at all (and wow, lots of new features!), wiped it clean, and was able to in one click, import my new feed (some feeds do not produce nice titles, so they had to be edited in BlogLines).
 Now Bloglines has the master, and I can reset both copies of NetNewsWire to use the beefed up list of feeds.

 Syndicating my list of syndications.
 Groovy.

-The post "Cleaning Up The Syndication Pile" was originally pushed out of the bottom of a purple jar of Play-Doh at CogDogBlog (http://cogdogblog.com/2004/03/cleaning-up/) on March 10, 2004.
+The post "Cleaning Up The Syndication Pile" was originally pulled from under moldy cheese at the back of the fridge at CogDogBlog (https://cogdogblog.com/2004/03/cleaning-up/) on March 10, 2004.